Minutes of the 1998 WFSC's Annual Business Meeting

 Treasurer, Deanna Juhnke announced that total club membership is 32, which represents 1.065 individual members.
 The WFSC also has 16 members -at- large.

 A motion was made to approve the minutes of the last meeting.
 MOTION PASSED UNANIMOUSLY.

 REPORTS OF OFFICERS

-Treasurer Deanna Juhnke distributed copies of the 1996 WFSC financial report.
+Treasurer, Deanna Juhnke reviewed the 1997 WFSC financial report distributed to each delegate.
 A summary of figures are:

-John Fagan, Milwaukee Region VP, reported he has visited all clubs in his region with the exception of the Northwestern Mutual Stamp Club.
-He added that auctions and show-and-tell programs are the most popular club meeting activities.
+Milwaukee Region VP, John Fagan, reported he has visited all clubs in his region with the exception of the Northwestern Mutual Stamp Club.
+He added that all club members enjoy auctions.

 REPORTS OF STANDING COMMITTEES

 Deanna Juhnke, Chrmn., Finance Committee, reported the committee has not met in the past year because there were no financial questions to be resolved,

 MaryAnn Bowman, member of the Publicity and Public Relations Committee related that due to an increase in WFSC activity, the committee faced overwhelming responsibilities in the past year.
 Consequently, in many instances, members of the Executive Board and others stepped in to help.